isomerpages/cris-corp/news-and-events/news/_posts/2023-12-03-post-Fostering partnerships for health.md

 #### **STCC meets with CancerModels.org**

-The STCC team was thrilled to meet with [CancerModels.Org](https://www.cancermodels.org) to learn about the meaningful work which the organisation does to build an open-source and community-driven resource which standardises, integrates and publishes the complex and diverse data associated with patient-derived cancer xenografts, organoids and cell lines.
+In November 2023, the STCC team was thrilled to meet with [CancerModels.Org](https://www.cancermodels.org) to learn about the meaningful work which the organisation does to build an open-source and community-driven resource which standardises, integrates and publishes the complex and diverse data associated with patient-derived cancer xenografts, organoids and cell lines.

 ![3.9 STCC x CancerModels.org](/images/Resources\_News/231203%20Year%20in%20review/3\_9\_STCC\_Cancermodels.jpg)